3lle-dev/NoMoreLocked/README.md

 ## Why Discord❓

 Honestly?
 Because it’s kinda cool.
-Sure, the Discord API has some limits, but it’s a convenient way to receive logs in real-time.
 Plus, Discord is rarely blocked in corporate environments... not that you should use it there!
 (Seriously, **don’t do anything dumb.**)

 ## How does it work?⚙️